TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

-ACoT, by contrast, excels in these scenarios because it prompts the model to break down the task into a series of logical, intermediate steps before concluding.
-This approach mirrors the ``self-explanation'' cognitive strategy, where breaking down and explaining each step improves problem-solving abilities.
+ACoT, in contrast, excels in these scenarios because it prompts the model to break down the task into a series of logical intermediate steps before concluding (Fig. \ref{fig: ACoT}).
+This approach mirrors the ``self-explanation'' cognitive strategy, where breaking down and explaining each step improves problem-solving skills.
 This explains why ACoT significantly outperforms ZS and FS, especially in tasks that demand nuanced understanding and intermediate reasoning.

-\subsection{Finetuning Analysis}
+\subsubsection{Finetuning Analysis}

-We analyze the performance of LLAMA 3.1 8B when fine-tuned on \assemblyO (Table~\ref{tab:finetune}).
+We analyze the performance of LLAMA 3.1 8B when fine-tuned on \assemblyO (Table~\ref{table:prompt_analysis}).
 Contrary to the common expectation that fine-tuning enhances performance by adapting the model to the task's specific characteristics and distribution, this is not consistently observed.
-In both the ZS and FS methods, fine-tuning offers no significant improvement across metrics, with some cases showing similar or even lower precision and recall values.
-Notably, in the ACoT method, fine-tuning consistently results in a decrease in performance, particularly in terms of precision, suggesting that fine-tuning may not always provide the anticipated benefits.
+In both the ZS and FS methods, fine-tuning offers no significant improvement across metrics, with some cases showing similar or even lower \(\mathrm{\text{Precision}}_{b}\) and Recall values.
+Notably, in the ACoT method, fine-tuning consistently results in a decrease in performance, particularly in terms of \ \(\mathrm{\text{Precision}}_{b}\), suggesting that fine-tuning may not always provide the anticipated benefits.

 This phenomenon can be explained by considering the dataset's nature and ACoT prompting's capabilities.
 Fine-tuning typically helps when there is sufficient data to prevent overfitting, allowing the model to generalize better.
 However, when the dataset is small, as in this scenario, fine-tuning may cause the model to overfit the specific examples seen during fine-tuning, capturing noise rather than functional general patterns.